Let’s be honest: Smoking causes lung cancer.

 Positron Emission Tomography (PET) Scans may also be used to map the spread of any cancer.

 Sputum Samples.
 The doctor may take a sample of the mucous you cough up from your lungs.
-Microscopic inspection can reveal if there are cancer cells present.

 These are the most common tests.
 However, other studies may use ultrasound, sample liquid near the lung or require minor incisions to collect larger tissue samples.